 The Board of Finance shall make a recommendation for or against the proposed bond authorization.
 Section 3-11.
-Special Appropriations.
+Special appropriations.

 Additional appropriations shall be acted on only in accordance with Section 10-2 of this Charter.
 Section 3-12.
-State or Federal Grants.
+State or federal grants.

-Initial application for state or federal grants involving a local financial share estimated to exceed one-half (1/2) of one per cent of the total annual budget for the then-current fiscal year shall require approval by vote of Town Meeting.
+Initial application for state or federal grants involving a local financial share estimated to exceed 1/2 of 1% of the total annual budget for the then-current fiscal year shall require approval by vote of Town Meeting.

 Section 3-13.
-Creation of New Boards, Commissions.
+Creation of new boards, commissions.

 The creation of any permanent board, commission, department or agency not otherwise provided for in this Charter shall require approval by vote of the Town Meeting.
 Section 3-14.
-Membership in Regional Organizations.
+Membership in regional organizations.

-The town may, by ordinance approved by the Town Meeting and pursuant to provisions in the General Statutes, join, determine how it shall choose representatives, or discontinue its membership in any such regional, intergovernmental organization created by state law, in such a manner as is consistent with this Charter.
+The Town may, by ordinance approved by the Town Meeting and pursuant to provisions in the General Statutes, join, determine how it shall choose representatives, or discontinue its membership in any such regional, intergovernmental organization created by state law, in such a manner as is consistent with this Charter.[1]